2022-2023 Course Catalog

 2335: Basic concepts, techniques, and structure of the human services profession.
 Survey of client/family assessment and problem management.
 2336: Advanced topics in human services focusing on: case management, crisis intervention, program administration, specialized interventions, ethics, and professional development.

-Critical thinking and problem-solving involved in applying methods of scientific inquiry to the field of human development.
-Topics include methods of data collection, basic methods for displaying and analyzing data, and writing reports.
+Critical thinking and problem-solving involved in applying methods of scientific inquiry to the field of human development and family science.
+Analysis of individuals, families, and groups.
+Topics include method of data collection, basic methods for displaying and analyzing data, and writing reports.

 Application of data analytics concepts to community issues at local and global levels.
 Data sources, data quality, data representation and data ethics.
 Statistical analysis to improve community livability.
 Communication of data and statistics for community stakeholders.
 Evaluation of reports that use data.
 Sophomore standing or higher.

-Seminar which investigates selected contemporary issues in adulthood and old age, such as family and friend relationships; work and retirement; political, legal, and economic issues; and womens concerns.
+Investigates selected contemporary issues and measures potential solutions in adulthood and old age; family and friend relationships; work and retirement; political, legal, and economic issues; vulnerability related to gender.

 Introduction to the historical, ethical, legal, and economic models relevant to understanding students with disabilities and meeting their needs to increase their potential for success throughout their lives.
 Addresses research in early intervention, K-12 instruction, post-secondary education, and transition into work settings.